Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Approach

-\textbf{Extension to unknown architecture.} Let $\mathcal{A} = \{a_i\}_i$ be a countable set of architectures, $p(a)$ a prior on $\mathcal{A}$, $\theta^a $ the parameters of the architecture $a$ and $\hat p^a(y|x,\theta^a)$ its predictive distribution.
-Discarding hypothesis 1 of Assumption~\ref{assum:threat-model} on the knowledge of the architecture, we can consider the architecture of the target $a$ to be a random variable, and the true predictive posterior distribution can be decomposed with the law of total expectation:
+\textbf{Extension to unknown architecture.} Let $\mathcal{A} = \{a_i\}_i$ be a countable set of candidate architectures, $p(a)$ a prior on $\mathcal{A}$, $\theta^a $ the parameters of the architecture $a$ and $\hat p^a(y|x,\theta^a)$ its predictive distribution.
+Discarding hypothesis 1 of Assumption~\ref{assum:threat-model} on the knowledge of the architecture, the architecture of the target $a$ becomes a random variable.
+We perform \textit{Bayesian Model Comparison} to compute the posterior over models:

+We marginalize over architectures to express the complete posterior predictive distribution as the average across architectures weighted by their posterior probabilities: